Russo-Japanese War: Russia

+Ship distribution

 Declaration of war

 Japan issued a declaration of war on 8 February 1904.
 However, three hours before Japan's declaration of war was received by the Russian government, and without warning, the Imperial Japanese Navy attacked the Russian Far East Fleet at Port Arthur.

 Tsar Nicholas II was stunned by news of the attack.
 He could not believe that Japan would commit an act of war without a formal declaration, and had been assured by his ministers that the Japanese would not fight.
 When the attack came, according to Cecil Spring Rice, first secretary at the British Embassy, it left the Tsar "almost incredulous".

-Russia declared war on Japan eight days later.
+The Tsar declared war on Japan eight days after the attack.
 Japan, in response, made reference to the Russian attack on Sweden in 1808 without declaration of war, although the requirement to mediate disputes between states before commencing hostilities was made international law in 1899, and again in 1907, with the Hague Conventions of 1899 and 1907.

+The Principality of Montenegro also declared war on Japan in gratitude for Russia's political support of the Montenegrin prince.
+The gesture was symbolic and no soldiers from the army were ever deployed in the far East but a few Montenegrins volunteered and joined the Russian army.

 The Qing Empire favoured the Japanese position and even offered military aid, but Japan declined it.
 However, Yuan Shikai sent envoys to Japanese generals several times to deliver foodstuffs and alcoholic drinks.
 Native Manchurians joined the war on both sides as hired troops.